SSWConsulting/SSW.Rules.Content/rules/do-you-know-font-tags-are-no-longer-used/rule.md

 ---

-The &lt;font&gt; tag is supported in all major browsers, however it is deprecated since HTML 4.
-Read more at [w3schools.com](https://www.w3schools.com/tags/tag_font.asp).
+The &lt;font&gt; tag is supported in all major browsers, however it is deprecated since HTML 4... so it should **not** be used.
+Learn more at [w3schools.com](https://www.w3schools.com/tags/tag_font.asp).

 <!--endintro-->